alx-tools/Jobs/positions/data_ae.md

 ## ABOUT THE DATA TEAM

-Part of the Technical Team, the Data Team is responsible for everything about data, storage, migration, analysis, reports and exports.
+Part of the Technical Team, the Data Team is responsible for everything about data, storage, migration, analysis, reports, and exports.
 This squad works with the technical lead, the CTO, and the product team to improve performance and analyze student behaviors for all our products.

 ## ABOUT THE ROLE

-You will be especially responsible for data analysis, extraction and reports.
+You will be especially responsible for data analysis, extraction, and reports.
-With your Data Team's colleague, you will be in charge of extracting and formatting the data that the education team needs to operate the programs and provide the best support to students.
+As your Data Team colleague, you will be in charge of extracting and formatting the data that the education team needs to operate the programs and provide the best support to students.
-The goal is to build everything we need for analyzing student behaviors to detect future talents and/or target coach’s help.
+The goal is to build everything we need for analyzing student behaviors, to detect future talents and/or target coaches help.
-You will make the data speaking for giving insight to the product team and improve student and staff experience.
+You will make the data available to give insight to the product team and improve student and staff experience.

 As part of the Software Team, you will be involved in backend development and design - including new features, bug fixes and code reviews.